NabhahnK/weather-page/README.md

 ## My Task

 To use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) Third-party API build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
 To retrieve weather data for cities.
 I had to read the documentation for setup and usage instructions.
 I used `localStorage` to store any persistent data.
+I deployed it in a [GitHub Page](https://nabhahnk.github.io/weather-page/).

 ## User Story